mohitj2401/epub-reader/README.md

 - 🔊 **Read Aloud**
   Let the app read your books out loud using built-in text-to-speech.

+- 📖 **Online Dictionary Lookup**
+  Instantly fetch word meanings from an online dictionary by selecting text in your book.

 ## :rocket: Technologies ##

 The following tools were used in this project: